Earnest leads Valparaiso against Saint Louis after 23-point showing - WTOP News

 St. Louis; Wednesday, 5 p.m.
 EST

-BOTTOM LINE: Valparaiso plays Saint Louis after Leah Earnest scored 23 points in Valparaiso’s 67-54 victory against the Western Michigan Broncos.
+BOTTOM LINE: Valparaiso visits Saint Louis after Leah Earnest scored 23 points in Valparaiso’s 67-54 victory against the Western Michigan Broncos.

-The Billikens have gone 2-2 in home games.
-Saint Louis has a 2-7 record against opponents above .500.
+The Billikens are 2-2 on their home court.
+Saint Louis is 1-0 in games decided by less than 4 points.

-The Beacons have gone 0-3 away from home.
-Valparaiso is seventh in the MVC scoring 66.1 points per game and is shooting 45.4%.
+The Beacons are 0-3 on the road.
+Valparaiso is eighth in the MVC with 12.0 assists per game led by Earnest averaging 3.0.

-Saint Louis averages 72.2 points per game, 4.9 more points than the 67.3 Valparaiso allows.
-Valparaiso has shot at a 45.4% clip from the field this season, 1.4 percentage points greater than the 44.0% shooting opponents of Saint Louis have averaged.
+Saint Louis’ average of 7.0 made 3-pointers per game is 1.4 fewer made shots on average than the 8.4 per game Valparaiso gives up.
+Valparaiso has shot at a 45.4% rate from the field this season, 1.4 percentage points higher than the 44.0% shooting opponents of Saint Louis have averaged.

-TOP PERFORMERS: Mia Bergstrom is shooting 42.6% from beyond the arc with 2.4 made 3-pointers per game for the Billikens, while averaging 8.4 points.
+TOP PERFORMERS: Peyton Kennedy is shooting 35.9% and averaging 15.6 points for the Billikens.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.